autumn-info-442a/team-e/HW3.md

 79. **TO DO** The system must remove the pending request from the Admin user’s view after a decision has been made.

 - Verification Steps: 1.
 User accesses the application 2.
 User navigates to the home page by clicking either Explore or Home 3.
 User clicks on My Groups 4.
-User should be able to view pending group requests under the Admin Groups section 5.
+User clicks into a group under "Admin Groups" -- no groups will exist in this section if the user hasn't created any groups 5.
 The user should be able to click on the pending request to make an admission decision 6.
 Once a decision has been made, the pending request should be removed from the pending requests section.